lbattaglioli2000/theluigi.com/content/collections/periodicals/hello.md

         text: 'The Chocolate Milk Mike.'
       -
         type: text
         text: ' The Chocolate Milk Mile is an event that he''s putting on to celebrate the life of Noah Farrelly, who loved running but unfortunately was struck and killed by a car while running.
-The site looks pretty simple, but there''s some cool stuff goin'' on behind the scene.
-Stay tuned for a '
+The site looks pretty simple, but there''s some cool stuff goin'' on behind the scene. '
       -
         type: text
         marks:
           -
             type: bold
-        text: 'technical post'
+        text: 'Stay tuned for a technical post talking about that site''s inner-workings.'
   -
-        type: text
-        text: ' talking about that site''s inner-workings.'
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'As part of my service learning requirement for school, I''ve also been working with The RED Bookshelf, which is a non-profit organization devoted to providing free children’s books to kids throughout Albany.
+        text: 'As part of the service learning requirement for my economics class, I''ve also been working with The RED Bookshelf, which is a non-profit organization devoted to providing free children’s books to kids throughout Albany.
 Their goal is to ensure that all children, regardless of income, have access to books.
-I''m offering my web development skills to them to improve their web presence.
+I''m offering my web development skills to help them improve their web presence.
 Right now, '
       -
         type: text
         marks: